 I am a phonologist (and occasional phonetician) with an interest in non-concatenative morphology and syllable structure.
 My dissertation focuses on reduplication (link: http://hdl.handle.net/2429/90736).
 I am particularly interested in sub-phonemic structure (phonetics-phonology interface) and allomorphy.

-I conduct fieldwork on Salish languages and I also study topics related to the semantics of non-concatenative morphology (form-function relationship).
+I conduct fieldwork on Salish languages and I have also studied topics related to the semantics of non-concatenative morphology (form-function relationship).
 I ask questions related to language variation and change in smaller speech communities.

 May 2025: Do we need AGREE?
 Evidence for feature agreement and sharing from Secwepemctsín (Salish) retraction and reduplication.
 Talk at mfm (Manchester Phonology Meeting) 31 (with J. Schillo) (slides)